abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_06_Deploying_and_configuring_Windows_Server_on_Azure_VMs.md

    Get-AzResourceGroup -Name 'AZ800-L06*' | Remove-AzResourceGroup -Force -AsJob
    ```
    >**Note**: The command executes asynchronously (as determined by the *-AsJob* parameter).
 So, while you will be able to run another PowerShell command immediately after within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.

+### Review
+In this lab, you have completed:
+- Connect to your Azure subscription and enable enhanced security of Microsoft Defender for Cloud.
+- Generate and download an ARM template and parameters files by using the Azure portal.
+- Review the ARM template and parameters files for Azure VM deployment.
+- Add an Azure VM extension section to the existing template.
+- Deploy an Azure VM by using an ARM template.
+- Verify the status of Azure Microsoft Defender for Cloud.
+- Review Just in time VM access settings.
+- Create and configure an NSG and inbound HTTP access to an Azure VM.
+  Trigger re-evaluation of the JIT status of an Azure VM.
+- Connect to the Azure VM via JIT VM access.